CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

-## Son Adımlar
+## Final Steps

-1 -  Kurulumlar bittikten sonra  son adımda sizden hugginface y/N diyecek eğer internet hızınız iyiyse  hugginface  y diyin ama kötüyse N diyin yoksa turları yetişemiyor
+1 -  After the installations are complete, in the final step, you will be asked hugginface y/N. If your internet speed is good, say hugginface y, but if it is poor, say N, otherwise the tours will not be completed.